zhichen3/zhichen3.github.io/content/research/nse/index.md

     \\[ \epsilon\_{rel} = \sum\_{i} \frac{\epsilon\_{abs} }{ Y^{i} }< \epsilon\_{rel}^{nse} \\]

--   NSE Grouping: Perform a grouping process to all the nuclei.
+3. NSE Grouping: Perform a grouping process to all the nuclei.
 Based on the final grouping configuration, we determine whether the network is currently in NSE or not.

 ## NSE Burn {#nse-burn}

 Once the cell is determined to be in NSE, mass fraction is determined by the NSE equation.
-However, a careful calculation is needed for finding the energy generation.
+However, a careful calculation is needed to determine the energy generation rates.

 ## Application: Double-Detonation {#application-double-detonation}